Capblancq/RDA-landscape-genomics/README.md

 2. *"RDA_landscape_genomics.html"* is a tutorial of the various RDA-based approaches reviewed

-3. *"RDA_landscape_genomics.R"* is the R script used to conduct analyses and produce figures
+3. *"RDA_landscape_genomics.Rmd"* is the Rmd script used to produce the html tutorial

 4. The *"src"* directory contains various functions used in the script RDA_landscape_genomics.R